Kidstoysstudio's ultimate activity book collection Download activity book

 An important work by novelist John Berger suggests that very young children begin to recognize patterns and read their worlds visually before learning to speak language, write or read.

-The stories they read or see can strongly influence how they think and behave.
+The stories that they read or see can have a strong influence on how they think and behave.

-For example, research by scholar Vivian Vasquez has shown that young children play or draw stories in which they become part of the story.
+For example, research by scholar Vivian Vasquez has shown that young children stories play or draw in which they become part of it story.

 In her research, Vasquez describes how four-year-old Hannah combines reality with fiction in her drawings of Rudolph the reindeer.